Dear Mr. Bank Manager,

 Are you getting the picture?

 I myself have been using Crypto for a while now, and something I have noticed is that there are a lot of young people excited by it.
 The same people who don’t buy CDs because they can just ask Alexa to play a song, the same people who don’t want TV because they find what they want on YouTube.
-They have no interest in the complicated stock market, and they have grown up using virtual currencies when playing computer games.
+They have no interest in the complicated stock market and have grown up using virtual currencies when playing computer games.
 Sure, your grannies and granddads will probably still come to the bank to talk to you, but what about these younger guys and girls?
-You must have noticed some new modern Internet-only banks that the youngsters love, Revolut has even added Cryptocurrency buying and selling.
+You must have noticed some new modern Internet-only banks that the youngsters love; Revolut has even added Cryptocurrency buying and selling.

-So I’ll level with you, you have choices, two as I see it:
+So I’ll level with you; you have choices, two as I see it: